openedx/edx-documentation/en_us/shared/student_progress/course_grades.rst

    graded subsections, or to graded components after the course begins will affect learners' experiences in the course as well as analysis of its data.
-   EdX recommends that you announce any unavoidable changes learners by using, for example, the **Course Info** page.
+   EdX recommends that you announce any unavoidable changes learners by using, for example, the **Home** page.
 You should also carefully track these changes for researchers.

 .. _Access_grades: